DheerajGBhatt/premarket-suggester/RSS_FEEDS.md

 ### Stock Symbol Handling

-**Important:** Zerodha Pulse does not include stock symbols in the RSS feed.
+Zerodha Pulse does not include stock symbols in the RSS feed.
 Stock symbols are extracted during analysis using the LLM:

 1. News item fetched without stock symbol
 2. Combined LLM call extracts symbol AND analyzes news
 3. News items without identifiable stocks are skipped